belighted/ubuntu-belighted/README.md

 This repository includes an installation script to set up Ubuntu 22.04 Linux for developers at Belighted.

 This document describes the procedure followed whenever a new laptop is configured at Belighted.

+For know issues with this repository, refer to the [Known Issues](#known-issues) section.

 ## Before Starting